What is Reading Simplified?

 And, “is this a tweak of one of my handful of activities?”
 If so, then we download, copy, and laminate the activity that’s on our computer screen.
 If not, we click, “Delete.”

-A vetting of the best-of-the best from 2 researchers
+A vetting of the best-of-the best from a researcher

-Finally, please know that you can come to ReadingSimplified.com anytime to get thorough, consistent advice from 2 reading teachers who have studied the reading research, who have taught hundreds of children how to read, and who have taught pre-service and in-service teachers in multiple states how to teach reading.
+Finally, please know that you can come to ReadingSimplified.com anytime to get thorough, consistent advice from a reading teacher who has studied the reading research, who has taught hundreds of children how to read, and who has taught pre-service and in-service teachers in multiple states how to teach reading.

 We will streamline out the fluff, noise, and confusion to bring the urgent and useful if you are looking to improve your ways of teaching reading to beginners, strugglers, or dyslexics.